teqfw/vue/README.md

-# repo-tmpl-mod
+# @teqfw/vue

-Template repoitory to create repos for Tequila modules.
+TeqFW: base module to use Vue on the front in teq-plugins.